-State Pharmaceutical Assistance Programs (SPAP) can offer help but provides different services per state.
+State Pharmaceutical Assistance Programs can offer help but provides different services per state.
 Many states don’t participate in the program at all.

 If you qualify for Extra Help but don’t have a Part D plan, the Limited Income NET can provide temporary drug coverage.

 Are you an American senior struggling to afford your healthcare each month?
 Even with Medicare Prescription Drug Plan (Part D), prescription costs can be a burden to your monthly budget.
-Recent studies show that nearly nine in 10 seniors take a prescription drug, and 23% report difficulty affording their medications.

 Fortunately, there are programs designed to help.

 Medical costs can add up quickly.
 If you need help with prescriptions, start by applying for the Medicare Extra Help program.
-This low-income subsidy (LIS) can help lower, and even eliminate, your Part D monthly premium and deductible.
+This Low-Income Subsidy (LIS) can help lower, and even eliminate, your Part D monthly premium and deductible.
 It also can help with your at-the-counter costs by capping your copayments and coinsurance when you pick up your medications.

-In 2021, Extra Help recipients will pay no more than:
+In 2024, Extra Help recipients will pay no more than:

-- $3.70 per generic drugs.
+- $4.50 for generic drugs.

-- $9.20 per name-brand drugs.
+- $11.20 for name-brand drugs.

 Some recipients may be eligible to pay $0 for their medications.

-- Single and earning up to $19,140 in income with up to $14,160 in resources like money, stocks and bonds.
+- Single and earning up to $21,870 in income with up to $16,600 in resources like money, stocks and bonds.

-- You were married and made up to $25,860 and had up to $29,160 in resources.
+- You were married and made up to $29,580 and had up to $33,240 in resources.

 - You lived in one of the 50 states or Washington D.C.

-How to apply for Extra Help
+How to Apply for Extra Help

-If you’re a Medicare and Part D beneficiary, live in the United States, and meet the income requirements, there are several ways to apply, including:
+If you’re a Medicare and Part D beneficiary, live in the United States and meet the income requirements, there are several ways to apply, including:

-- Call for Social Security Extra Help assistance: 1-800-772-1213.
+- Calling for Social Security Extra Help assistance at 1-800-772-1213.